- New mandatory public health measures in effect April 6.

 - meet the certification criteria for the issuance of admission or renewal certificates under the MHA

-A person who is assessed by doctors who determine the person meets these criteria, may be held in hospital against their will.
+A person who is assessed by qualified health professionals who determine the person meets these criteria, may be held in hospital against their will.
 This is referred to as being ‘detained’.

 Patients may be detained in a designated facility for up to 24 hours under either: